Chapter 11: Beginnings

 Unfortunately, at this point, the USB cable connecting our capture device to the computer came disconnected, blacking our screen.
 I paused the game as soon as I realized what had happened, thankfully.
-Checking the software, we discovered that the capture program had responded to this disconnection by automatically converting the raw feed into a more compact video format.
-This was, after all, our first time using the program except for a few tests.
+Checking the software, we discovered that the capture program had responded as though we had stopped it manually, and it was now automatically converting the raw feed into a more compact video format.
 Unfamiliar with the capture program, Kyle and I had no idea if we were able to pick up recording while the program was busy baking the past ten hours of gameplay.
 While we made a promise to never the recording run this long ever again, we were stuck with the question of what to do with ourselves while the PS2 was paused and the computer was baking.
-(As it happened, we needn’t have worried about the PS2, as the game had actually saved just after the cutaway to Shelke, but we didn’t know that!)
-Thankfully, it wasn’t a work day the day after, so we spent the next three or four hours doing other things while we waited for the capture program to finish its work!
+(As it happened, we needn’t have worried about the PS2, as the game had autosaved after the cutaway to Shelke, but we didn’t know that!)
+Thankfully, it was the weekend, so we spent the next three or four hours doing other things while we waited for the capture program to finish its work!

 Once those hours were up, we started a new recording.
-I would later find that we had missed only about fifteen seconds of cinematic thanks to me pausing the game in time, most of it dedicated to Vincent (back in his regular form) standing up and Hojo/Weiss turning slight to the side.
-Riveting pacing, not that I’m ungrateful about where it happened to land!
-It also seems that a hologram of Lucrecia appeared on the scene, which Kyle and I simply didn’t question – I mean, Vincent’s been seeing Lucrecia all game, there’s no reason for us to be surprised by her now.
-Having seen the full scene, I now realize that Shelke somehow hacked Lucrecia into the room, as she starts speaking with Shelke’s voice, saying that Vincent has to take control of Chaos rather than the other way around.
+I would later find that we had missed only about fifteen seconds of cinematic thanks to me pausing the game in time, most of it dedicated to Vincent (now back in his regular form) standing up and Hojo/Weiss turning slightly to the side.
+Riveting pacing – not that I’m ungrateful about when it happened!
+It also seems that a hologram of Lucrecia appeared on the scene, which Kyle and I simply didn’t question.
+I mean, Vincent’s been seeing Lucrecia all game, there’s no reason for us to be surprised by her now.
+Having seen the full scene, I now realize that Shelke somehow hacked Lucrecia into the room, as “Lucrecia” starts speaking with Shelke’s voice, saying that Vincent has to take control of Chaos rather than the other way around.
 Weiss tries to break up the Lucrecia hologram with his computer program… magic… and eventually succeeds.
 This is all so stupid.
-But it’s too late!
+But it’s also too late!
 Vincent is somehow able to subdue Chaos inside of himself and deflects the next of Weiss’ attacks, which prompts Hojo to announce that Vincent is using the Protomateria to channel Chaos’ power through his human form.
 Ah-huh.
 And, uh… where is the Protomateria at the moment?
 I think that’s an important detail that you’re glossing over.

 The battle is restarted, this time without the instant death, though Weiss was now called “Weiss Empowered.”
 Hojo/Weiss is able to deflect our shots from time to time, but was a lot like the fight with Shelke: since Weiss had virtually no missile attacks, all we had to worry about was his rush attacks, and the rest was near-constant shooting in our favour.
-Hojo/Weiss eventually started launching attacks from his throne (a gap we couldn’t cross) while invincible, but he would soon return to the field and was quickly killed.
+Hojo/Weiss eventually started launching attacks from his throne (a gap we couldn’t cross), becoming invincible for the duration, but he would soon return to the field and was quickly killed.